zayeemZaki/FullStackCrowdStrikeAutomation/website/README.md

 │   ├── containment.py                # Manages containment status of hosts and groups
 │   ├── stale.py                      # Loads and processes stale accounts
 │   ├── getMaliciousFiles.py          # Gets all the malicious files based on filters
+|   ├── odsScan.py                   # Scans devices using on demand scan
 ├── templates/                        # HTML templates for rendering pages in Flask │   ├── adminRights/                  # Contains templates for admin rights management │   ├── endPoint/                     # Contains templates for endpoint management